AI Market Sizing Tutorial: TAM/SAM/SOM From Top-Down + Bottom-Up

 FAQ

-• What if there is no public number for my category?: Bottom-up only.
-Be explicit about it on the slide.
+• What if there is no public number for my category?: Bottom-up only, and say so on the slide.
 Investors prefer “this is bottom-up only because the category is too new” over “TAM is $10B with no traceable source.”

-• Which AI engine for sizing?: Perplexity for input retrieval, Claude or ChatGPT for synthesis, a spreadsheet for math.
-Do not collapse the steps.
+• Which AI tool for which step?: Perplexity for cited input retrieval, ChatGPT Deep Research or Claude Research for synthesis, a spreadsheet for math.
+Do not collapse the steps into one prompt.

 • What is a “defensible” share assumption for SOM?: One backed by a comparable company’s actual share trajectory at the equivalent stage.
 Without a comparable, your SOM is a wish.